 David is a freelance journalist and author, and has written for the New York Times Magazine, the New York Times Book Review, the Wall Street Journal, the Ottawa Citizen, the Montreal Gazette, and Harper’s Bazaar, amongst others.
 He has written two non-fiction books, and has taught arts journalism and other non-fiction writing courses at New York University, Algonquin College, Carleton University, and the University of Ottawa.
 In prior decades, he worked as an editor at Vanity Fair, Interview, and First for Women magazines.
 He can be reached through his web site www.alphabet-history.com.

-Akaash is CEO of the Global Organization of Parliamentarians Against Corruption, and leads the institution’s efforts on international prosecution of kleptocracy and its work in conflict states.
-Outside of his professional life, he is a national athlete for Canada and was a triple gold medallist at the International Championships of Equestrian Skill‑at‑Arms.
+Akaash is CEO of the Mosaic Institute, and leads its work strengthening pluralism within societies and peace amongst nations.
+He also serves as Ambassador-at-Large for the Global Organization of Parliamentarians Against Corruption.
+Outside of his professional life, he is a national athlete for Canada, and was a triple gold medallist at the International Championships of Equestrian Skill‑at‑Arms.
 At Oxford, he read PPE and was the elected President of the University’s Student Union.
 He can be reached through his web site www.maharaj.org.

 Harry did a post-graduate course in comparative education at Oxford, dined at New College, and was invited to join OUS Ottawa in 1986.
 In 1988, he became Ottawa Branch Secretary, a post he has occupied intermittently since then.
 High school English teacher, department head, principal, and Senior Examiner with the Carleton Board of Education, he was appointed Secular Headmaster of Ottawa Torah Institute High School in 2000 until his retirement in 2015.
 He is married to Cheryl Petersen.
 He can be reached by e-mail.

 Treasurer: Michael Stott, Lincoln College